JacobGraver/Recipe-Database/README.md

 I am going to start out making it as a command line application.
 Then later will make it into a full gui app.

 I have made the add recipe function now but I have not tested it just yet.
 It *should work but I want to test it with my wife.

+Testing has gone well other than I still need to figure out how to use multiple variables in an SQL statement.